 Keep reading to learn how to do on-page optimization for each of these on-page SEO factors.

-Now that you know what factors influence your on-page SEO, you can start optimizing them.
+Now that you know what factors influence your On-Page SEO, you can start optimizing them.
 Take care, it will take time to optimize your website, as well as see the results from it.
-Following best practices for these factors, however, will help you create a website that can endure algorithm updates.
+As per Antraajaal the Best SEO Agency In Chandigarh follows best practices for these factors, however, will help you create a website that can endure algorithm updates.

-In order to show your website in search engine results pages (SERPs).
+- In order to show your website on search engine results pages (SERPs).
 Google has to know the subject of your page.
 Using specific keywords in the title tag of each page makes it easier for the search engine crawlers to understand your website.

 For example, a post about dog daycare may use the following headings: